+Learn how to Create Rainbow Cards of Encouragement.
 Most of you know that RAINBOW is my favorite color, so I grabbed my Tombow Dual Brush Pen Bright 10 Pack and made my own rainbow papers.
-I then cut up those papers in a variety of shapes to Create Rainbow Cards of Encouragement.
-I can’t wait to get these in the mail to brighten the day of my friends and family.
+I then cut up those papers in a variety of shapes.
+I can't wait to get these in the mail to brighten the day for my friends and family.
 Staying organized in my studio is paramount to my productivity and creative flow, for this, I turn to Deflecto.

-Create a Dozen Rainbow Cards of Encouragement with Tombow Dual Brush Pens
+Create Rainbow Cards with Tombow Dual Brush Pens

 This post, How to Create Rainbow Cards of Encouragement, contains affiliate links.
 Using links to these sites means I will earn a percentage of the purchase at no extra cost to you.